Wan Ahmad Fayhsal

-Wan Ahmad Fayhsal bin Wan Ahmad Kamal (وان أحمد فيصل بن وان أحمد کمال; born 8 May 1987), better known as WAF (Note: Abbreviation for Wan Ahmad Fayhsal.) or Mat Jargon, is a Malaysian politician who has served as the Member of Parliament (MP) for Machang since November 2022.
-He served as the Deputy Minister of National Unity in the Barisan Nasional (BN) administration under former prime minister Ismail Sabri Yaakob and former minister Halimah Mohamed Sadique from August 2021 to the collapse of the BN administration in November 2022.
-Prior to that he was Deputy Minister of Youth and Sports in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin and former Minister Reezal Merican Naina Merican from March 2020 to the collapse of the PN administration in August 2021.
-He previously served as a Senator from March 2020 to his resignation in November 2022.
-He is a Supreme Council Member of the Malaysian United Indigenous Party (BERSATU), a component party of the PN coalition.
-He also previously served as the 2nd Youth Chief of BERSATU from August 2020 to October 2024 and Deputy Youth Chief II of PN.
+Wan Ahmad Fayhsal bin Wan Ahmad Kamal (وان أحمد فيصل بن وان أحمد کمال; born 8 May 1987), better known as WAF (Note: Abbreviation for Wan Ahmad Fayhsal.) is a Malaysian politician who has served as the Member of Parliament (MP) for Machang since November 2022 and has served as a Senator from March 2020 to November 2022.
+He served as the Deputy Minister of National Unity from 2021 - 2022 Deputy Minister of Youth and Sports from 2020 to 2021.
+He was a Supreme Council Member of the Malaysian United Indigenous Party (BERSATU), a component party of the PN coalition and also served as the Youth Chief of BERSATU until he was suspended as member of the party in 2024 and he was also removed as the party youth chief.
+On 13 February 2026 Fayhsal and other 18 member was expelled from the party.

 Early life and education

 Wan Ahmad Fayhsal bin Wan Ahmad Kamal was born on 8 May 1987 in Kuala Lumpur, Malaysia.
 His younger half-brothers, Wan Kuzain Wan Ahmad Kamal and Wan Kuzri Wan Ahmad Kamal are professional soccer players in the United States.

 Wan Ahmad Fayhsal grew up and received his primary education in the neighbourhood of Taman Melawati, Kuala Lumpur before moving to Sekolah Menengah Sains Selangor, a science-focused boarding school in nearby Cheras, Selangor.
 He obtained his bachelor's degree in chemical engineering from Universiti Teknologi Petronas (UTP).
-He earned his Master of Arts in Geopolitics (Territorial Security) from King's College London on 23 January 2019.
+He earned his Master of Arts in geopolitics (Territorial Security) from King's College London on 23 January 2019.
 His thesis was titled "The Encircling Dragon: Deciphering China's Geo-economic Expansionism in Peninsular Malaysia".